Co-Separating Sounds of Visual Objects: Related Work

-\paragraph{Localizing Sounds in Video Frames} Localization entails identifying the pixels where the sound of a video comes from, but not separating the audio.
-Multi-modal embeddings~\cite{kidron2005pixels}, mututal information~\cite{hershey2000audio,fisher2001learning}, and recent deep learning methods~\cite{arandjelovic2017objects,Senocak_2018_CVPR,tian2018audio} are all ways to recover regions responsible for sounds.
+\paragraph{Localizing Sounds in Video Frames} Localization entails identifying the pixels where the sound of a video comes from, but not separating the audio~\cite{kidron2005pixels,hershey2000audio,fisher2001learning,arandjelovic2017objects,Senocak_2018_CVPR,tian2018audio}.
 Different from all these methods, our goal is to \emph{separate} the sounds of multiple objects from a single-channel signal.
 We localize potential sound sources via object detection, and use the localized object regions to guide the separation learning process.

 \paragraph{Generating Sounds from Video} Sound generation methods synthesize a sound track from a visual input~\cite{owens2016visually,zhou2017visual,chen2017}.
 Given both visual input and monaural audio, recent methods generate spatial (binaural or ambisonic) audio~\cite{gao2019visualsound,morgadoNIPS18}.
 Unlike any of the above, our work aims to \emph{separate} an existing real audio track, not synthesize plausible new sounds.